 - abdominal pain

-- If possible, wear rubber gloves rather than bare hands.
-If you don’t have gloves, use a paper towel or tissue over your fingers.
+- Wear rubber or latex gloves if you have some.
+If you don’t have gloves, place a paper towel or tissue over your fingers.

-- Grab the tick as close to your skin as you can and pull up in a steady motion.
-Using a twisting or jerking motion may cause the tick to break and leave parts in your skin.
+- Grab the tick with the tweezers as close to your skin as possible and pull up in a steady motion.
+Using a twisting or jerking motion may cause the tick to break.
+If this happens, it will be very difficult to remove the rest of the body.
 Try not to squeeze the tick’s body.

 - Wash your hands and the bite mark with soap and water.

 Put the tick in a plastic bag in your freezer, making note of the date.
 If you become ill, the tick can help your doctor make a diagnosis more easily.

 What Are the Potential Complications of Colorado Tick